curl/everything-curl/usingcurl-timeouts.md

     curl --max-time 5.5 https://example.com/

+(Your locale may use another symbol than a dot for expressing numerical fractions.)

 ## Never spend more than this to connect

 `--connect-timeout` limits the time curl will spend trying to connect to the